The Math of Money Management: Why You Need the Kelly Criterion

 Enter "Fractional Kelly"

-This is why smart pros use Half Kelly or Quarter Kelly.
+This is why the professionals we respect use Half Kelly or Quarter Kelly.
+Full Kelly isn't arrogance—it's recklessness.

 - Half Kelly: You calculate the Kelly bet size and cut it in half.
 This reduces your variance by 75% while still keeping 75% of the growth potential.
 It is the sweet spot.